-They say things change in the blink of an eye, and that was definitely true for Erik Spurling, director of field sales for the National Safety Council.
+They say things change in the blink of an eye, and that was definitely true for Erik Spurling, senior director of relationship management for the National Safety Council.

 On May 1, 2012, his life changed in a profound way.
 He was on a routine business trip traveling through Lexington, KY, when a driver who was busy texting swerved across three lanes of traffic, flipping her car 360 degrees in the air and hitting the car Erik was riding in head-on.
 The crash closed down the highway for several hours as the EMT's extracted the driver and Erik from the car.